SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Geleophysic dysplasia

-Through a process that is poorly understood, ADAMTSL2 gene mutations alter the microfibrillar network in many different tissues.
-Impairment of this essential network disrupts the normal functions of cells, which likely contributes to the varied signs and symptoms of geleophysic dysplasia.
-Researchers are working to determine how mutations in the ADAMTSL2 gene lead to short stature, heart disease, and the other features of this condition.
+ADAMTSL2 proteins that do not function properly can disrupt the microfibrillar network in various tissues, although this process is not well understood.
+This impairs normal cell function, which contributes to the various signs and symptoms of geleophysic dysplasia.
+Researchers are working to determine exactly how variants in the ADAMTSL2 gene lead to the characteristic features of this condition.

 More About This Health Condition